 Ontario Scavenger Hunt Many of Ontario’s rural areas including the far northern reaches are included in this hunt.

 Quebec Scavenger Hunt Both English and French place names are included throughout this hunt.

 Newfoundland and Labrador Scavenger Hunt Both the rock and mainland are included in this hunt.

-The Maritimes Scavenger Hunt (Includes Prince Edward Island, New Brunswick and Nova Scotia): Since these areas are small, we put them together so that there was enough names for places for each letter.
+The Maritimes Scavenger Hunt (Includes Prince Edward Island, New Brunswick and Nova Scotia): Since these areas are small, we put them together so that there were enough names for places for each letter.